Oklahoma - Sectoral Privacy Overview

 9.2.
 Security Breach Notification Act

-- encrypted information is accessed and acquired in an unencrypted form or;
+- encrypted information is accessed and acquired in an unencrypted form; or

-- the security breach involves a person with access to the encrypted key
+- the security breach involves a person with access to the encrypted key.

-Notice under the Breach Notification Act can be delayed if a law enforcement agency advises that disclosure would impede an investigation or impact national or homeland security.
+Notice under the Security Breach Notification Act can be delayed if a law enforcement agency advises that disclosure would impede an investigation or impact national or homeland security.

-Two key definitions found in Section 162 of the Breach Notification Act are 'Personal Information' and 'Notice'.
+Two key definitions found in Section 162 of the Security Breach Notification Act are 'Personal Information' and 'Notice'.
 Oklahoma defined personal information more narrowly than other states.